duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_displaying.md

 };
 ```

+The build function takes `ops` as an argument; this represents the `structured_answer` hash from the Perl as a JavaScript object.

 Your build function returns an object with any frontend display properties you want to set.
 For example, you could set an [event](https://duck.co/duckduckhack/display_reference#events):